 Commercial Property in Malta

 Malta has long been attracting foreign businesses looking to relocate their operations to a central, overseas location.
-Strategically situated between Western Europe and North Africa, this tiniest of EU states offers attractive tax incentives, a relatively low cost of living and 300 days of sunshine, easily surpassing most of its larger competitors as the ideal relocation package.
+Strategically situated between Western Europe and North Africa, this tiniest of EU states offer attractive tax incentives, a relatively low cost of living and 300 days of sunshine, easily surpassing most of its larger competitors as the ideal relocation package.

 Since joining the EU, Malta has witnessed an increase in its export market through its Freeport.
 The island also boasts a strong tourism sector which attracts a melting pot of cultures from all corners of the globe.

-Those seeking residential property on the island may also take advantage of property schemes aimed at foreigners looking to settle here such as the recently introduced Malta Residence Programme for EU nationals, which offers reduced tax rates to those seeking permanent residential status on the island.
+Those seeking residential property on the island may also take advantage of property schemes aimed at foreigners looking to settle here such as the recently introduced Malta Residence Programme for EU nationals, which offers reduced tax rates to those seeking permanent resident status on the island.

 The commercial property market in Malta has seen a surge in the last decade, thanks to the influx of foreign investment and business activity.
 The island now boasts a myriad of suitable options ranging from fully furnished serviced offices and business centres, to catering business properties, factories and industrial spaces too.